Schoenbrodt/schoenbrodt.github.io/content/en/authors/admin/_index.md

 highlight_name: true
 ---

-I am an assistant professor (tenure track) in mathematics education at the University of Salzburg.
-My research interests lie in the field of mathematical modeling education and education in the areas of Data Science and AI.
+I am a tenure-track Assistant Professor of Mathematics Education at the University of Salzburg.
+My research focuses on mathematical modeling, as well as teaching and learning in Data Science and AI.

-As part of the student program <a href="https://www.cammp.online/">CAMMP</a>, I develop innovative materials and concepts for mathematics education.
-Additionally, I am part of the leadership team of the non-profit <a href="http://ki-macht-schule.de">KI macht Schule</a>, which brings education on AI and machine learning to German-speaking schools!
+As part of the <a href="https://www.cammp.online/">CAMMP</a> education program, I develop innovative materials and teaching concepts to enhance  education in applied mathematics.
+I also serve on the leadership team of <a href="http://ki-macht-schule.de">KI macht Schule</a>, a non-profit bringing AI and machine learning education to German-speaking schools.

 {style="text-align: justify;"}